All Episodes

 He doesn't have the background or the experience.

-Now it was not anything unusual, other people were saying that, but two days later, the Russia probe started, it kicked off, and that was it was a transcript of a phone call between General Flynn and the Russian ambassador.
+And that was a transcript of a phone call between General Flynn and the Russian ambassador.

 And they're convinced that you were the link.